 Therefore, like all good stories, your SoP needs to follow the story arc by establishing an opening, creating a backstory, building to a climax, and ending with the resolution.
 So in the context of the SoP:

 Opening – A one-line summary of what drives you

 Backstory – What have you achieved till date

 Climax – What you want to do in your life

 Resolution – How the course will help you reach your goal

-As each course has a different focus, each SoP needs to be customized.
-Just changing the name of the course in a standard SoP is like applying the same medicine irrespective of whether you are hurt by a cut or a burn or an allergy.
+As each course has a different focus, each SoP needs to be customized according to it.
+Using the same SOP with a change of name is like applying the same medicine irrespective of whether you are hurt by a cut or a burn or an allergy.